Evaluating anti-infective drugs

 - Free to attend

-- Advance registration essential (more information about registration will be available soon)
+- Advance registration essential

-- This is an in-person meeting
+- This was an in-person only meeting

 Enquiries: contact the Scientific Programmes team.